eloj/ansible/README.md

 and a `profile.d/vulkan-sdk.sh` script will be added to setup the environment on login.

+The `uninstall_previous_version` parameter can be used to control whether the old SDK is kept or removed.

 ## tasks/golang.yaml

 A task that installs or upgrades a golang installation to